Soil Testing in Humboldt, California

 Humboldt's soils play critical roles in ecological and economic systems:

-• Biodiversity: Spodosols and coastal soils support over 300 plant species and endangered fauna, including coho salmon, as documented in a 2024 *Biodiversity and Conservation* study.
+• Biodiversity: Spodosols and coastal soils support over 300 plant species and endangered fauna, including coho salmon.

-• Water Quality: Alluvial soils filter agricultural runoff, reducing nitrogen loads in rivers by 30%, according to a 2024 *Water Resources Research* study.
+• Water Quality: Alluvial soils filter agricultural runoff, reducing nitrogen loads in rivers by 30%.

-• Carbon Sequestration: Wetland soils near Arcata Bay store 3–5 tons of carbon per hectare annually, mitigating climate change, per a 2024 *Biogeochemistry* study.
+• Carbon Sequestration: Wetland soils near Arcata Bay store 3–5 tons of carbon per hectare annually, mitigating climate change.

-• Economic Contributions: Alluvial and volcanic soils generate approximately $200 million annually from agriculture, including cannabis, vineyards, and dairy, based on Humboldt County’s 2024 agricultural report.
+• Economic Contributions: Alluvial and volcanic soils generate approximately $200 million annually from agriculture, including cannabis, vineyards, and dairy operations.

 Soil Testing for Effective Management

-Soil testing with portable tools provides essential data to optimize Humboldt’s diverse soils.
+Soil testing provides essential data to optimize Humboldt's diverse soils.
 Key parameters include:

 • pH: Crops require a pH of 6.0–7.0, while redwoods thrive at 5.5–6.5.
 Lime can raise pH, and sulfur can lower it.